-- 1) Once notified by the incoming family, the HACN will contact the initial Housing Authority to request a copy of the family's Contract of Participation and to request a transfer of any escrow funds if the family's voucher is absorbed. - 2) Incoming portable FSS families with current FSS contracts will be eligible for the FSS program if they contact the FSS Coordinator within ninety (90) days of the effective date of their lease up in the HACN jurisdiction.
-After ninety (90) days, the family will be placed on the waiting list as of the date the family notified the HACN of its FSS status. - 3) Incoming portable FSS families must review and update their existing ITSP in consultation with their FSS counselor to reflect any changes in available services or participant goals as a result of their port to the HACN jurisdiction. - 4) Incoming portable FSS families will not be considered participants in the HACN's FSS program until the updated CoP and ITSP has been executed by the family and the HACN. - 5) Incoming portable families may continue in the FSS program of the initial PHA, if the initial PHA is willing to maintain the Contract of Participation and the FSS escrow account.
+- 1) Once notified by the incoming family, the HACN will contact the initial Housing Authority to request a copy of the family's Contract of Participation and to request a transfer of any escrow funds if the family's voucher is absorbed. - Incoming portable FSS families with current FSS contracts will be eligible for the FSS program if they contact the FSS Case Manager within 30 days of the effective date of their lease up in the HACN jurisdiction. - 2) Incoming portable FSS families must review and update their existing ITSP in consultation with their FSS Case Manager to reflect any changes in available services or participant goals as a result of their port to the HACN jurisdiction. - Incoming portable FSS families will not be considered participants in the HACN's FSS program until the updated CoP and ITSP has been executed by the family and the HACN. - 4) Incoming portable families may continue in the FSS program of the initial PHA, if the initial PHA is willing to maintain the Contract of Participation and the FSS escrow account.